Academic Advising and Career Education (AACE)

 Accessibility Services values the diversity of the Cal State East Bay student body and works with the faculty, staff, and administration to create and maintain an inclusive environment where individuals with differing abilities have full and equal access to all University programs.

 For additional information, please visit: http://www.csueastbay.edu/accessibility/ or email: email@example.com.
 Accessibility Services’ main office is located at Cal State East Bay’s Hayward campus in the Library Complex - LI 2400; phone: (510) 885-3868.
-On the Concord Campus, Accessibility Services’ office is located in the Academic Services Building - Room 114; phone: (925) 602-6716.
+At the Concord Center, Accessibility Services’ office is located in the Academic Services Building - Room 114; phone: (925) 602-6716, or email: firstname.lastname@example.org.

 Associated Students, Inc.